abhi8927/LogiPredict/README.md

 # LogiPredict: Shipment Delay Predictor & Optimizer

-PredictNTrack is an intelligent machine learning-powered web application built using Flask that predicts potential shipment delays and suggests optimal shipment actions like mode-switching or route changes.
+LogiPredict is an intelligent machine learning-powered web application built using Flask that predicts potential shipment delays and suggests optimal shipment actions like mode-switching or route changes.
 It helps logistics teams minimize disruption by making data-driven shipping decisions.

 ---